 Black or African American NA NA NA

-Hispanic or Latino NA 39 NA
+Hispanic or Latino 39 NA NA

 Native Hawaiian or Other Pacific Islander NA NA NA